OpenEnvironments/blockgroupspending/README.md

 U.S. Consumer Expenditures by Census Block Groups
 ## Opportunity

-People and households express their opinions in many ways, but critically in their spending decisions.
+Americans express themselves in many ways, but critically in their *income* and *spending* decisions.
 In th United States, the Bureau of Labor Statistics (BLS) is responsible for publishing its Consumer Expenditure Survey (https://www.bls.gov/cex/).
 This publication provides national level estimates in addition to select states and select 25 largest MSAs.
 This level of geography often renders the estimates overly